-Super Bowl Gatorade Color Odds And Betting Strategy For 2025
+Super Bowl 60 Gatorade Color Odds And Betting Strategy

 The Gatorade bath has become as synonymous with the Super Bowl as the commercials.
-The winning coach is drenched in America’s favorite electrolyte drink – a celebration of winning on the game’s biggest stage.
+The winning coach is drenched in America’s favorite electrolyte drink, which is a celebration of winning on the game’s biggest stage.
 It is a unique tradition that has carried over to other events and is now one of the top prop bets for each year's Big Game.
 You can view live Super Bowl Gatorade color odds posted at the top sports betting sites below.

 At the Super Bowl, the post-game Gatorade shower remains a tradition.
 That even includes betting on the color of the liquid that douses the winning coach.